 Palo Alto Networks has shared these findings, including file samples and indicators of compromise, with our fellow Cyber Threat Alliance members.
 CTA members use this intelligence to rapidly deploy protections to their customers and to systematically disrupt malicious cyber actors.
 Learn more about the Cyber Threat Alliance.

 Indicators of Compromise

 A list of the domains, IP addresses and malware hashes is available on the Unit 42 GitHub.
-Additional IoCs shared in a Feb.
-16 update to this report are also available.

 Additional Resources